warunatrivet/uwazi_test/Create-thesauri.md

 A thesaurus in Uwazi is a list of terms that you will reference in the properties.

 For example, you may want to create a thesaurus for countries so that you can refer to this list when you add the _country_ property to your document template.
 Using thesauri will make data entry and retrieval more precise, coherent and easy.

+You can use the same thesauri across document and entity types by calling a thesaurus from a property, thus connecting different types of information by a common property.

 You can view, edit and delete your existing thesauri by going to _Thesauri_.